joselitojunior94/gfetcher/README.md

 To run GF it is necessary to have the packages installed below:

-Python 3.7.3 or higher;
+Python 3.7.3 or higher,
-Pymongo
+Pymongo and
-PyGithub
+PyGithub.

 It is also important to have a stable internet connection.